We all crave it.

 What problems are really mine and what problems have I inherited?

 - By asking yourself this and writing it down, I’ve discovered that many of the issues that bogged down my energy weren’t even mine!
 Whether it was something that was passed down generationally or I took on because I felt bad for someone, at least 30-40% of my anxiety came from others.
 Isn’t that crazy?

 Do you feel like you are absorbing other’s negative energy?
 Check out a few tips here on how to stop doing that.

 What do my months typically look like?

 - For many years I tried to plan out my days based around this “fantasy world” approach to life.
 Lies about waking up consistently at 5:00 am everyday to work out.
-I told myself that I would meal prep every Sunday for the entire week.
-My son and I would spend time at the library everyday.
+Another thing I told myself is that I would meal prep every Sunday for the entire week.
+Also, that my son and I would spend time at the library everyday.
 If we are being real, things never happened that way, at least not consistently.
-Instead, my 5:00am turned into 9:00am (only twice a week) because I stayed up too late the night before trying to spend time with my husband.
+Besides that, my 5:00am turned into 9:00am (only twice a week) because I stayed up too late the night before trying to spend time with my husband.
 I usually ended up working on Sundays which caused me to lack the energy to prepare 40 meals for the week.
 And sometimes, I don’t want to go to the library!

 By really taking the time to recognize what my natural flow was, I was able to lessen the amount of anxiety I experienced.
 Recording my mood and energy levels daily to see if there were any visible patterns was key.
 I noticed that I accomplished more early in the month and early in the week.
 I began to plan accordingly.
 Now, all of my super-fulfilling activities are done between the 1st-14th of the month and I jam pack my Monday, Tuesday and Wednesdays of those weeks.